WLCB/archive/pages/data.md

 ## Organizational Data

-Data pertaining to the WLCB is held in the Woman's Literary Club of Baltimore collection at the Maryland Center for History and Culture and was transcribed over a period of several years by members of the .
+Data pertaining to the WLCB is held in the Woman's Literary Club of Baltimore collection at the Maryland Center for History and Culture and was transcribed over a period of several years.
 [Club Records](https://wlcb.github.io/archive/club_records.html) are more fully described on their own pages under the About the Club tab.

 <div class="card mb-3">
     <div class="card-body">